antublue/test-engine/README.md

 | `@TestEngine.AfterAll`          | method            | no                                     | no     | `public void afterAll();`                                                        |
 | `@TestEngine.AfterClass`        | method            | no                                     | yes    | `public static void afterClass();`                                               |

+Reference the [Design](https://github.com/antublue/test-engine#design) for the state machine flow

 **Notes**

 - `public` and `protected` methods are supported for `@TestEngine.X` annotations